 Learn About Business Types, Taxes, Location

 UPDATE: Effective immediately, same-sex couples can legally marry in any state in the U.S. How does this affect spouses in business together?
-I have revised this article to include LGBTQ couples as spouses:
+This article has been revised to include LGBTQ couples as spouses.

 Working with family and friends is difficult.
 Working with a spouse in even more difficult.
 The personal relationship is often sacrificed to the business.
 But if you make some decisions and put things in writing before you begin, the chances of the marriage self-destructing are less.